Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Properties of The Isotropic Perturbation Model

 Recall that conditionally on $\xi$, the data $(D_i)_{1\le i \le n}$ are drawn i.i.d.\ from the perturbed distribution $\mathbb{P}^\xi(D = \bullet)$, where $\xi$ is an unobserved random variable.
 Note that an estimator $\hat \theta = \hat \theta(D_1,\ldots,D_n)$ for some parameter $\theta^0(\mathbb{P})$ now has two sources of uncertainty: the uncertainty due to sampling and the uncertainty due to the random perturbation.

-We refer to the second component as \emph{distributional uncertainty}.
+We refer to the second component as \textit{distributional uncertainty}.
 In this section we will study such distributional perturbation models in more detail.
-In Section~\ref{sec:unique} we will show that under a symmetry assumption, there exists only one class of perturbation models that is characterized by a one-dimensional parameter $\delta_\text{dist}$.
-In Section~\ref{sec:outlook} we will sketch an extension of the random perturbation model that allows different parts of the distribution to be affected by different perturbations.
-In Section~\ref{sec:relationship} we discuss how the perturbation model relates to other issues with data, such as sampling bias and confounding.
+In Section~\ref{sec:appendix-motivation}, we provide additional insights into the motivation behind the random distributional perturbation model.
+In Section~\ref{sec:unique}, we will show that under a strong symmetry assumption, there exists only one class of perturbation models that is characterized by a one-dimensional parameter $\delta_\text{dist}$.
+In Section~\ref{sec:outlook}, we will sketch an extension of the random perturbation model that allows different parts of the distribution to be affected by different perturbations.